cyrus-and/trace/README.md

         -m <metric>       : metric to use
         -x <label> <code> : custom shell code to execute in which the variable
-                            \$pid is defined to be the PID of the process being traced; the given label will be shown as a column header
-        -s <separator>    : column separator (defaults to tab) -i <interval>     : seconds between two consecutive measures (defaults to 1s)
+                            \$pid is defined to be the PID of the process being traced; the first word of the argument is the label and it will be shown as a column header -s <separator>    : column separator (defaults to tab) -i <interval>     : seconds between two consecutive measures (defaults to 1s)